TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Abstract

 \section{Abstract}

-Data-free knowledge distillation enables model compression without original training data, critical for privacy-sensitive tabular domains.
-However, existing methods does not perform well on tabular data because they do not explicitly address \emph{feature interactions}, the fundamental way tabular models encode predictive knowledge.
-We identify \textbf{interaction diversity}, systematic coverage of feature combinations, as an essential requirement for effective tabular distillation.
-To operationalize this insight, we propose \textbf{TabKD}, which learns adaptive feature bins aligned with teacher decision boundaries, then generates synthetic queries that maximize pairwise interaction coverage.
-Across 4 benchmark datasets and 4 teacher architectures, TabKD achieves highest student-teacher agreement in 14 out of 16 configurations, outperforming 5 state-of-the-art baselines.
+Data-free knowledge distillation enables model distillation without original training data, which is critical for privacy-sensitive tabular domains.
+However, existing methods do not perform well on tabular data because they do not explicitly address \emph{feature interactions}, that are critical for encoding predictive knowledge.
+We identify \textbf{interaction diversity}, systematic coverage of feature combinations, as an important factor for effective tabular model distillation.
+To operationalize this insight, we propose \textbf{TabKD}, which learns adaptive feature bins aligned with teacher decision boundaries, then generates synthetic queries that ensure uniform pairwise interaction coverage.
+Across 4 benchmark datasets and 4 teacher architectures, \textbf{TabKD} achieves highest student-teacher agreement in 14 of 16 configurations, outperforming 5 state-of-the-art baselines.
 We further show that interaction coverage strongly correlates with distillation quality, validating our core hypothesis.
-Our work establishes interaction-focused exploration as a principled framework for tabular model extraction.
+Our work establishes interaction-focused exploration as a principled framework for tabular model distillation.